We can't wait to celebrate with you!

 Grads should check their SW email regularly for Commencement announcements and reminders.
 Contact firstname.lastname@example.org or visit the Administrative Services Office in W100 for any questions.

 Southwestern extends its congratulations to you.

-The 2022 Grand Marshal will lead the graduation processional line into the stadium and announce graduate names during the distribution of diplomas.
-The Grand Marshal Election Ballot Form will be emailed to graduating students on November 15, 2021 via SurveyMonkey.
-Last day to vote is December 16, 2021.
-Results of the election will be announced via email.
+The 2023 Grand Marshal will lead the graduation processional line into the stadium and announce graduate names during the distribution of diplomas.
+The Grand Marshal Election Ballot Form will be emailed to graduating students in November 2022.
+The last day to vote is TBD.
+The election results will be announced via email.

 The Commencement program lists graduates in alphabetical order in order of degree with LL.M. graduates listed first, followed by J.D. graduates.
 Honors Programs participants, recipients of certain scholarships or awards, and torch bearer graduates will be identified in the program as well.
 A graduate is considered to be a torch bearer if a member of the student's immediate family is a Southwestern alum, faculty or staff member.
 Commencement programs will be available at the entrance of the venue and digitally online.